bodo-ai/Bodo/docs/source/pandas.rst

   * Arguments ``left``, ``right`` should be dataframes.
   * ``how``, ``on``, ``left_on``, ``right_on``, ``left_index``,
-    and `right_index` are supported but should be constant values.
+    and ``right_index`` are supported but should be constant values.
   * The output dataframe is not sorted by default for better parallel performance (Pandas may preserve key order depending on `how`).
     One can use explicit sort if needed.

 * :func:`pandas.merge_asof` (similar arguments to `merge`)

 * :func:`pandas.concat`
-  Input list or tuple of dataframes or series is supported.
+  Input list or tuple of dataframes or series is supported. `axis` and `ignore_index` are also supported.

 * :func:`pandas.get_dummies`
   Input must be a categorical array with categories that are known at compile time (for type stability).